Events in the Department

 An annual lecture made possible following a generous bequest by Mrs Marjorie Roberts.
 It is delivered by a distinguished researcher in Pure Mathematics or Natural Philosophy (Applied Mathematics and Theoretical Physics).

-A biennial event whose aim is to enhance the visibility of women mathematicians.
+An annual event whose aim is to enhance the visibility of women mathematicians.
 The choice of guest speakers is the responsibility of the departmental Equality & Diversity Committee, and is not restricted to women speakers, although that is encouraged.

 Information about conferences, summer schools and meetings held in the Department.